 Another and newer type of immunotherapy, called an immune checkpoint inhibitor, can help to rejuvenate our immune systems.
 When a normal T-cell becomes activated, it also needs a “stop” signal in order to make sure it doesn’t become over-activated.
 One way this is done is through the expression of a cell receptor called PD-1.
 After activation, T-cells increase the expression of PD-1 on their surface, allowing them to receive the shut-down signal.
 Cancer cells take advantage of this system by expressing binding molecules to PD-1 and prematurely shutting down the action of T-cells.
 The use of inhibitors to PD-1 prevent the cancer cells from binding to PD-1, allowing the T-cells to stay active and go about their important task of killing cancer cells.
 The PD-1 inhibitors used now for solid tumors include Opdivo (nivolumab) and Keytruda (pembrolizumab), and they are being studied in blood cancers, including WM.

 Yet another new strategy to overcome immune suppression and target cancer cells is to “engineer” one’s own T-cells to make them more effective.
 This is called chimeric antigen receptor T-cell therapy (CAR-T cell therapy).
 Treatment involves collecting a patient’s T-cells from the peripheral blood, growing them in a laboratory to increase their number, and introducing an artificial “docking site” into the cells.
 In most cases so far, the artificial docking site that is introduced binds to a surface molecule on B-cells called CD19.
 These engineered CAR T-cells are then reinfused into the patient, where they travel throughout the body, recognizing and directly attacking the cancer cells that express CD19.
-The effectiveness of CAR T-cell therapy has been successfully and rather dramatically demonstrated in cases of leukemia and lymphoma, with reporting in mainstream publications.
+The effectiveness of CAR T-cell therapy has been successfully and rather dramatically demonstrated in cases of leukemia and lymphoma, with reporting in mainstream publications(link is external).
 CAR T-cells are now being considered as a treatment for WM.